oracle/node-oracledb/doc/api.md

 successfully inserted.
 Subsequent documents in the input array will not be inserted.

+This method is in Preview status and should not be used in production.

 This method was added in node-oracledb 4.0.
 It requires Oracle Client 18.5 or higher.

 #### <a name="sodacollinsertmanyandget"></a> 9.2.7 `sodaCollection.insertManyAndGet()`